walthova/walthova/README.md

 ## What I care about
 - **AI literacy and innovative thinking**: toolkits, workshops, and prompts that make advanced AI usable for newcomers and powerful for pros
-- **Decision intelligence**: simulation-first product thinking, scenario trees, confidence bands, and human-in-the-loop feedback that aligns choices with values
+- **Decision intelligence**: simulation-first product thinking, scenario trees, and human-in-the-loop feedback that aligns choices with values
 - **Ethics in AI and blockchain**: consent, provenance, bias awareness, safety-by-default, and transparent governance
 - **Quantum-inspired simulation**: probabilistic reasoning, ensemble models, and narrative playback to explore many futures before committing to one